mycpuorg/mycpuorg.github.io/_posts/2021-01-03-set-or-unique.md

 ```

 ### Results:
-So the simple stupid algo is like **30x** faster.
+So the simple stupid algo is close to **17x** faster.
 Further, if the array is already
-sorted then it's **30000x** faster!
+sorted then it's **way** faster!
 To be fair, the sorting is a significant
 overhead so unless your data is already sorted simply sticking with the swapping
 algo gives a significant speedup.